eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} path - The path which is affected by the message, e.g.: "/attributes"
  * @param {Object.<string, string>} dittoHeaders - The headers Object containing all Ditto Protocol header values
  * @param {*} [value] - The value to apply / which was applied (e.g. in a "modify" action)
- * @returns {ExternalMessage} externalMessage - The mapped external message or <code>null</code> if the message could/should not be mapped
+ * @returns {ExternalMessage} externalMessage - The mapped external message, ana array of external messages or <code >null</code> if the message could/should not be mapped
  */
 function mapFromDittoProtocolMsg(
     namespace,